Academic Load for the J.D. Program

 The Doctor of Jurisprudence degree program is a three-year course of study requiring 5 semesters of no less than 12 semester credit hours each in residence at MC Law.
 Residency credit is awarded proportionately for summer work at MC Law.
 No "residence credit" is given for any course taken at another institution.
 For information on receiving permission to take courses for credit at another institution, see "Off-Campus Credit" in this section of this catalog.

-To graduate from MC Law, a transfer student must complete at least 60 hours in residence over the course of no less than 4 semesters in residence at MC Law.
-Residency work may be awarded proportionately for summer work at MC Law.
+To graduate from MC Law, a transfer student must complete at least 60 hours in residence over the course of no less than 4 semesters.
+Residency credit may be awarded proportionately for summer work at MC Law.

 To graduate with honors, a J.D. student must take at least 60 semester credit hours at MC Law.